Try our self employed business insurance and see how much you could save.

 What does claims made basis mean?

-Very simply, an insurance policy issued on a claims made basis provides cover for any claims made against the policyholder during the period of insurance.
+An insurance policy issued on a claims made basis provides cover for any claims made against the policyholder during the period of insurance.

 That can include claims made against the policyholder even if the incident giving rise to the claim happened before the current policy start date.

-What is a claims made basis policy?
+An example of a claims made basis policy

-One rationale is that claims arising from professional mistakes present themselves many months, sometimes many years later and it is often impossible to pinpoint the exact time of the incident.
+Professional indemnity claims made policies developed over time.
+One rationale for this approach is that claims arising from professional mistakes present themselves many months, sometimes many years later and it is often impossible to pinpoint the exact time of the incident.
+That is why professional indemnity insurance in the UK has been designed on a claims made basis.

 What about claims resulting from past work?

-As mentioned above a claims made policy doesn’t just cover incidents occurring during the current policy period.
+A claims made policy doesn’t just cover incidents occurring during the current policy period.
 It can also respond to claims resulting from work delivered in the past, predating the start date of the current policy.

 In order for a claims made basis policy to respond to claims resulting from past work, the policy must include two elements:

-Retroactive cover - a retroactive date is added to a claims made policy when it’s purchased.
+- Retroactive cover: a retroactive date is added to a claims made policy when it’s purchased.
 The retroactive date should go back far enough to provide cover for any work that may still give rise to a claim in the future.
 For example an architect may wish to set their retroactive date several years back.

-Past business activities listed under the current policy - if a claim resulting from past work is made against a policyholder, the type of work must be covered by the current policy.
+- Past business activities listed under the current policy: if a claim resulting from past work is made against a policyholder, the type of work must be covered by the current policy.
 For example if a software developer has moved on to become an IT consultant, a claim from past work under the current policy may not be covered if the insured business activities do not list “software development”.

 Claims made basis vs occurrence basis